Endogen/Telegram-Kraken-Bot/README.md

 ## Disclaimer
 I use this bot personally to trade on Kraken so i guess it's kind of stable but __if you use it, then you are doing this on your own responsibility__ !!!
 I can not be made responsible for lost coins or other stuff that might happen due to some fuckup within the code.
 Use at your own risk!

-## Tipping
+## Donating
-If you find __Telegram-Kraken-Bot__ suitable for your needs or maybe even made some money because you were able to trade immediately, please consider giving me a tip through Bitcoin.
-My Wallet address:
+If you find __Telegram-Kraken-Bot__ suitable for your needs or maybe even made some money because of it, please consider donating whatever amount you like to this Bitcoin wallet:
 ```
 1M4qFuDndPXabfg2Qj69bug9V13Fja2iwT
 ```